Preserve and protect nature

 All decorations in the rooms and the restaurant have been hand made by small local workshops in Quintana Roo and the Yucatan Peninsula.
 Local carpenters made the furniture in the rooms & restaurant (beds, desks, chairs, tables etc.).The wood comes from the local community of Noh bec; a small village some 80 km from Mahahual.
 They grow trees in a sustainable way.
 As a result we supported several families in Noh Bec.
 If usable, we use also wood that washes ashore to make garden furniture out of it (banks and tables).

 Maya Luna garden

 All outdoor lightning is generated with solar powered lamps.
-We are proud of our beautiful garden; full of local plants, flowers, fruit and other trees, like a variety of palm trees, chit (protected tree) bougainvillea, banana, mango and papaya trees, flamboyant, cactus, nopal, tulips, sea grape, margaritas, almond and sugarcane.
+We are proud of our beautiful garden; full of local plants, flowers, fruit and other trees.
+For example a variety of palm trees, chit (protected tree) bougainvillea, banana, mango and papaya trees.
+Further more flamboyant, cactus, nopal, tulips, sea grape, margaritas, almond and sugarcane.
 We use sea grass that washes ashore as fertilizer for a lot of plants and trees.

 Our staff is local.
 People working for ecological resort Maya Luna come from the surrounding villages like Limones, Bacalar, Divorciados and even from Chetumal.
 Maya Luna provides free accommodation and food to all staff.
 For members of our staff who did not finish high school, we offer the possibility to join a special educational program for adults.
 Maya Luna received a special diploma for joining this program.
 We also offer the staff monetary loans if they need it and don’t charge them interest.
 During working hours and outside working hours we are practicing with our staff some Basic English.
 We work with local tour guides.